hiiammalte/blazor_InlineEditor/README.md

-# Blazor Inline Editor  - Custom ASP.NET Blazor InputBase for Inline Editing Forms using the EditForm component
+# Blazor Inline Editor  - Custom ASP.NET Blazor InputBase for inline editing using EditForm

 Microsofts recommended way of creating webforms with validation in Blazor is by using the feature-rich EditForm component bound to a model that uses data annotations.
 The EditForm component is part of the Blazor framework but does not provide the ability for inline editing out of the box.
 This project provides a solution to this missing feature.